Lot Tracking Software

-In the simplest terms, a lot tracking system records information related to specific product lots or batches.
+In the simplest terms, lot tracking software records information related to specific product lots or batches.
 The lot or batch number can be assigned to one or many units that are produced or purchased on the same or various dates and that, possibly, have a production and/or expiry date.
-The system contains as much information as necessary depending on its complexity.
+The lot tracking software contains as much information as necessary depending on its complexity.

 Some businesses have specific requirements for identification based on government requirements such as the FDA or ATF in the United States.
 Though the type and format of information varies widely, the ability to keep track of stock by lot throughout the inventory management processes is an mandated requirement in many businesses.

 The unifying concept behind the various lot tracking requirements is per-stock-item information.
 The properties of a product that are the same for all items of that product can be properties of the product definition itself.
 For example, the weight, or the category, or the description of a product may all be constant.
 The properties that might be different for stock items of the same product (products having the same product ID but different expiry dates, for example) are lot information.

 Here are some examples of possible lot information tracking in lot tracking software.

 - Batch identification

 Inventory control systems that support lot information must allow the user to select items by their specific lot in stock operations like sales shipments and transfers, yet must also present information and allow the user to select items by product while ignoring lot.